 - Rec.2100 HLG (Scene)

 To avoid confusion, Rec.2020 HLG ARIB STD-B67 and Rec.2100 HLG (Scene) are EXACTLY the same – they are normalization methods for Scene referred content as recorded from a Camera.
 The Rec.2100 HLG profile on the other hand is a Display Referred preset which contains an OOTF transform and is meant for OUTPUT settings, NOT INPUT settings.
 The P3-D65 HLG 1000 NITs setting is also a Display Referred preset meant for output and limits the color space to P3-D65 primaries.
 Unfortunately, there are many shonky posts on internet forums and ill-informed YouTube videos that promote using weird settings for input, output or everything in between – they are ALL WRONG.
 An example of an incorrect setting can be seen in the image below which was conformed using the Rec.2100 HLG preset as an input.
 The image is extremely darkened due to the usage of the incorrect preset.

 If content has been recorded using the HLG BT.2100 specification and correctly exposed, it should be normalized using a Scene referred HLG profile, not a Display referred one.
-Unfortunately, Resolve attempts to detect a clip’s metadata and selects Rec.2100 HLG as the default input preset.
+Unfortunately, in a Color Managed workflow, Resolve attempts to detect a clip’s metadata and selects Rec.2100 HLG as the default input preset.
 This needs to be manually changed to either Rec.2100 HLG (Scene) or Rec.2020 HLG ARIB STD-B67.
 The image below shows the same clip correctly conformed using the Rec.2100 HLG (Scene) preset.